aravind2152/dune-imperium-vision/README.md

-# Eyes of the Empire: A Machine Vision System for Diuna Imperium
+# Eyes of the Empire: A Machine Vision System for Dune Imperium

 ---

-> 🐍🎲 Python-powered Computer Vision project automating gameplay for the board game Dune Empire 🚀!
+> 🐍🎲 Python-powered Computer Vision project automating gameplay for the board game Dune Imperium 🚀!
 The system accurately identifies and counts player units—colored cubes—in conflict zones ⚔️ and garrisons 🛡️ using image processing techniques! 🔍✨

 ---